What Is Vulvar Cancer?

 - The clitoris.
 This is a sensitive knob of tissue under a hood of skin where the labia minora meet.

 - The mons pubis.
-This is the soft mound in front of your pubic bones that becomes covered with hair in puberty.
+This is the soft mound in front of their pubic bones that becomes covered with hair in puberty.

 - The perineum.
-It’s the patch of skin between the vulva and the anus.
+This is the patch of skin between their vulva and anus.

 Types of Vulvar Cancer

 There are several main forms of this disease.

 Squamous cell carcinoma.
 This is the most common type.
 It starts in your skin cells.
 It might be linked to the human papillomavirus (HPV), especially in younger women.
 A subtype called verrucous carcinoma grows slowly and can look like a wart.

 Adenocarcinoma.This type usually starts in cells in the Bartholin’s glands just inside the opening of your vagina.
 This is also called Bartholin gland cancer.
 It can look like a cyst.
 It also can form in sweat glands in the skin of your vulva or in the top layer of vulvar skin, which is called Paget’s disease.

 Melanoma.This type forms in cells that make pigment, or skin color.
 You’re more likely to get it on skin that’s exposed to the sun, but it sometimes forms on your vulva.

 The exact causes of vulvar cancer aren’t clear.
 But certain things can raise your chances of getting it.
 These include: